 People have two major expectations of the government when it comes to their taxpayer dollars: that their money is kept safe and used wisely and appropriately.

-3SquaresVT Fraud (food stamps): (contact the Economic Services Division district office nearest you): Food Stamp fraud is the intentional misrepresentation, concealment or withholding of information in order to get food stamp benefits.
+3SquaresVT (formerly known as food stamps) fraud is the intentional misrepresentation, concealment or withholding of information in order to receive benefits from the program.
 It is fraud to sign any papers (such as an application for benefits, a questionnaire, or recertification papers) in which the information in the papers is not true.